Clean eating has become my ‘food philosophy’; it has totally changed my relationship with food.

 One last thing: “Don’t compare your beginning with someone else’s middle”.
 Keep it in mind.
 You’ll find a huge number of articles on the electric interwebs and recipes in books, but don’t get overwhelmed!
 You’ll get there, step by step!

 I believe it’s also crucial to understand the basics of how protein, carbs, sugars, and fats function.
 It has helped me realise how powerful food is.
-I have become a strong believer that food is by far the best medicine and can help people heal.
+I have become a strong believer that food is by far the best medicine and can help people heal (both physically and mentally).

 There are plenty of research, articles, documentaries that will give you great insight on the benefits of certain foods and how to combine them.
-My not-so-clean-eating but still amazing boyfriend got over the flu in a couple of days with only slow juices and clean food (I made him, but he enjoyed it he says!).
-(Unhealthy boyfriend note: ‘Not-so-clean-eating’ is an understatement and I will appear from time to time on this blog to give an unhealthy persons opinion)
+A friend of mine got over the flu in a couple of days with only slow juices and clean food (I made him, but he enjoyed it he says!).

 How to stick with it?